 Finally, Remote Control Shutter Release.
-It’s great to have one, especially for photos taken from a tripod, it’s for taking pictures of waterfalls and must-have for night photos.
-Our choice is: Camera Remote Wireless Shutter Release Intervalometer.
+It’s great to have one, especially for photos taken from a tripod, it’s for taking pictures of waterfalls and a must-have for night photos.
+Our choice is Camera Remote Wireless Shutter Release Intervalometer.

 Check out our related Havasu Falls articles:

 1 – HAVASU FALLS PERMIT AND HAVASUPAI RESERVATIONS